gbmhunter/blog/content/programming/firmware/choosing-serial-numbers-for-embedded-products/_index.md

 This is a 1 in 8600 chance of a collision.

-Putting it all together in symbolic form:
+Putting it all together in a generic/symbolic form:

 $$
 P(\text{collision}) = 1 - \left[(1-P(\text{any two are identical}))^{\dfrac{n*(n-1)}{2}}\right]